TheLacrox/react-typescript-tailwind-template/README.md

 ### Requirements

-Npm: to be able to run the instalation ,ect
+Npm: to be able to run the instalation, etc.

 ### Steps

-To install it you only need to do npm install
+To install it you only need to run npm install

 ## Where is tailwind?